fo-od/coolgame/README.md

 cmake --build build
 ```

-and the executable will be somewhere in `build/` along with assets
+and the executable will be somewhere in `build/` along with the assets

-(if youre on windows youre on your own because this is so annoying)